babar-raza/package-descriptions/apose.com/nuget/aspose-for-net/Aspose.Slides.md

 }
 ```

-### Convert Specific Slides to PDF Format using C#
+## Convert Specific Slides to PDF Format using C#
-Aspose.Slides for .NET works as an independent rendering engine for presentations and slides with flexability override certain aspects such as converting specific PowerPoint slides to PDF format.
+Aspose.Slides for .NET works as an independent rendering engine for presentations and slides with flexibly overriding certain aspects such as converting specific PowerPoint slides to PDF format.

 ```csharp
 // instantiate a Presentation object that represents a presentation file using (Presentation presentation = new Presentation(dir + "template.pptx"))